mekinney/Docs/aspnetcore/mvc/controllers/filters.md

 ## Ordering

-If there are multiple filters for a particular stage of the pipeline, the default order of execution depends on filter scope.
-The *before* code of filters applied globally runs first, then the *before* code of filters applied to controllers, and then the *before* code filters applied to action methods.
-The *after* code runs in reverse order, as shown in this example for synchronous Action filters.
+If there are multiple filters for a particular stage of the pipeline, the default order of execution depends on filter scope:

+1. The *before* code of filters applied globally
+2. The *before* code of filters applied to controllers
+3. The *before* code filters applied to action methods

+The *after* code runs in reverse order.

+Here's an example for synchronous Action filters.

 | Sequence | Filter scope | Filter method |
 |:--------:|:------------:|:-------------:|